-The east and west side of Gota Abu Ramada have lovely coral gardens with many small corals blocks encrusting out of the sandy bottom, where you can encounter blue spotted stingrays or even now and then an octopus.
+The east and west side of Gota Abu Ramada have lovely coral gardens with many small coral blocks encrusting out of the sandy bottom, where you can encounter blue-spotted stingrays or even now and then an octopus.

 On the main reef, at the west side, there are also 2 dramatic huge coral pinnacles reaching up from the sandy seabed 6 meters from the surface.
 They are swarming with orange anthias.
 Don’t forget to look under the small overhangs for lionfish.

 The coral and fish life at Gota Abu Ramada is vibrant in color and great for underwater photographers.